pwmarcz/minivm/docs/minivm.md

   Jump to label `label` (instruction marked with `label:`).

   Internally, the jump will be stored as byte offset relative to current instruction (for instance, +5 bytes, or -10 bytes).
-The offset must be between -128 and 127, so that it will fit in 1 byte.
+The offset is encoded in 2 bytes, and must be between `-0x8000` and `0x7FFF`.

 * `JUMP_IF label`